Enjoying Photography With a Chronic Illness or Hidden Disability

 As a particularly rotten cherry on the cake, I’ve recently learnt that some medication that was prescribed to try and manage my bowel problems has caused toxicity in my body, leading to muscle and tendon damage, as well as a permanent change to my mitochondria - the cell responsible for creating energy.
 As such, I effectively have chronic fatigue.
 I’d always felt the symptoms of this, but associated them with the aforementioned illnesses and surgeries.
 But it turns out, it was a triple whammy all along.

 People I’ve not seen in a while often tell me I’m looking well.
 It’s very kind of them to say - the silly, vain part of me really appreciates it - and I understand why they might feel compelled to tell me that when they know a small amount about my medical history.
-But, the reality is, nine days out of ten, it’s no exaggeration to say that inside I feel a little bit like I’m dying.
+But, the reality is, five or six days out of seven, inside I feel a little bit like I’m dying.
 Everything aches.
-Everything is stiff.
+Everything is stiff and weak.
 My daily reserves are already depleted from the moment I get out of bed.
 I’ve never ran a marathon, but when I’m at my worst, I imagine that’s what most runners probably feel like once the exhilaration of passing the finish line wears off.
-There are days when I literally have to crawl around on all fours.
+There are a few days a month, when I’m at my worst, where I literally have to crawl around on all fours.

 But, every once in a while I feel… not completely wretched.
 And on those days I (perhaps foolishly) try to make the most of things.
 Actually, that’s not strictly true.
 I (definitely foolishly) often try to make the most of things even when deep down I know it’s a terrible idea and my body is already crying out from every cell.
 Either way, there’s ALWAYS a penalty for doing so.
 Many years ago I watched the ‘spoony’ analogy that was going round online.
 It rang completely true and it still does.
 I guess I just struggle to accept things the way they are.
 That’s always been an issue for me.
 Since the age of 12 and being diagnosed with the bowel issues, I just wanted to be ‘normal’.
 I still do.
 Hence, on the ‘good’ days, my childlike naivety and hope kicks in - ‘maybe this will continue…’.
 It never does.